codeonlyjs/website/content/guide/templateTransitions.md

 <div class="tip">

-The Component object is available as the `context.model` property.
+The owning Component instance is available as the `context.model` property.

 </div>

-The object constructed by the constructor is expected to have the following members, all required:
+The object returned by the constructor is expected to have the following members, all of which are required:

 ### enterNodes(nodes)